PresentIDco/PresentIDFaceDetectionAPI/README.md

 # HiBrainy - Face Detection API Documentation
-The Face Detection Web Service is called Restful and in the post method.
-The parameters and input files are sent to the API in the form of Multi-part Form.
-The service output is returned in Json format.
+The HiBrainy Face Detection API is organized around RESTful and is called through post method.
+The parameters and input files are sent to the API in the form of Multipart Form.
+The service output is returned in JSON format.

 ## Output Template
 ```